doofinder/php-doofinder/README.md

 $df = DoofinderApi('6a9abc4dc17351123b1e0198af92e6e9', // hashid
                    true,                               // get params from request
                    array(
-                     'prefix' => 'sp_df_df_',           // prefix to use with to_querystring
+                     'prefix' => 'sp_df_df_',           // prefix to use with toQuerystring
-                     'api_version' => '3.0',           // api version of the search server
-                     'restricted_request' => 'post'    // use only  params from 'post' or 'get' methods.
+                     'apiVersion' => '3.0',           // api version of the search server 'restrictedRequest' => 'post'    // use only  params from 'post' or 'get' methods.
                    ));

 ````